Radiative Feedback in Population III Protostellar Growth: HI Shielding \& HII Region Trapping: Results

 \subsection{General Evolution}

-Across all the runs, the gas cloud undergoes nonhomologous runaway gravitational collapse, characterized by a monotonic increase in central density with a characteristic density profile that varies outside the core as $r^{-2.3}$. \citep[e.g.,][]{Omukai1998, Ripamonti_02}.
-The first sink, which we hereafter refer to as the protostar unless otherwise noted, forms at 1.5 Myr, corresponding to roughly 2.8 times the free-fall time at the initial density, owing in part to the combined support from rotation and magnetic fields, with a mass of $\sim 3\ \mathrm{M_\odot}$.
+Across all the runs, the gas cloud undergoes nonhomologous runaway gravitational collapse, characterized by a monotonic increase in central density with a characteristic density profile that varies outside the core as $r^{-2.3}$ \citep[e.g.,][]{Omukai1998, Ripamonti_02}.
+The first sink, which we hereafter refer to as the protostar unless otherwise noted, forms at 1.5 Myr, corresponding to roughly 2.8 times the free-fall time at the initial density, owing in part to the combined support from rotation and magnetic fields.
+A longer collapse time can facilitate HD formation and allow HD cooling to contribute to cooling the gas \citep[e.g.,][]{Hirano+14}.
+In the snapshot prior to sink formation, we find $133\ \mathrm{M_\odot}$ of gas cooler than $300$ K, but only $3\ \mathrm{M_\odot}$ below $200$ K, with a minimum temperature of $158$ K. Since HD cooling typically cools primordial gas down to $\sim 50$ - $100$ K, it is unlikely to be the dominant coolant in our simulations \citep[e.g.,][]{Ripamonti_07}.
+The sink forms with a mass of $\sim 3\ \mathrm{M_\odot}$.
 This relatively large initial sink mass reflects the resolution scale of the simulation and may slightly advance the onset of radiative feedback.
-However, the runs begin to diverge only after the stellar mass exceeds $\sim 60\ \mathrm{M_\odot}$ (see Figure~\ref{fig:mass_accretion}).
-We therefore do not expect the initial sink mass to materially affect the relative accretion histories.
+Since the runs begin to diverge only after the stellar mass exceeds $\sim 60\ \mathrm{M_\odot}$ (see Figure~\ref{fig:mass_accretion}), we do not expect the initial sink mass to materially affect the relative accretion histories.

 In Figure~\ref{fig:density_slices} we show the different stages of structure for our Fiducial run, which produces one star, projected down the $\hat{x}$ axis (left panels) and the $\hat{z}$ axis (right panels) centered on the densest gas in the first row and the sink particle in the subsequent rows.
 The first row shows the densest gas at t $\sim$ 175 yrs prior to the creation of the protostar, where a slightly oblate spheroid has formed that is about to collapse.
 In the second row we see a rotationally supported, protostellar disk, created by the initial angular momentum of the cloud.
 This disk continuously grows in mass and radial extent as it accretes gas from the envelope, and 20,000 years later, has grown in radius by a factor of around 5, with a typical temperature of around 400 K in the disk.
 In the final snapshot (bottom row), the disk and central protostar continue to grow in mass and size as accretion has not yet been terminated.